Roberto Saviano: Detailed analysis

 In 2004, the internet site Carmilla Online collected signatures in support of the ex-terrorist member of PAC (Armed Proletarians for Communism), Cesare Battisti, who had become a writer and was then hiding in France and Brazil.
-More than 1,500 signatures were obtained from the political-cultural arenas of France and Italy, including Saviano's.
+More than 1,500 signatures were obtained from the political-cultural areas of France and Italy, including Saviano's.
 However, in January 2009, Saviano retracted his signature, saying that this was out of respect for the victims.
 This petition attracted media attention thanks to the interest of the weekly magazine Panorama.